Virunum: Sanctuaries and secular public buildings

 Apart from the city capitol, a Dolichenum for the military god Jupiter Dolichenus was excavated, inscriptions have been discovered proving the existence of two Mithraea, and in 1999 two votive relief plates were found from a Nemesis temple near the amphitheatre.
 Proof of an early Christian church, whose existence had been presumed for a long time, has recently been found in the northern section of the city.

 A proper Roman theatre with a stage, the only one known in all Noricum, as well as elliptic amphitheatre were situated on the slope of Töltschach Hill.
 A large building further east is believed to have been the palace of the Praeses or provincial governor.

+Modern use

+During the summer months, the amphitheatre is regularly used for historical reenactments, including staged gladiator combats, which have taken place since 2020 in cooperation with the Carinthian State Museum (Landesmuseum Kärnten) and with the participation of the association INDES Kärnten, a group dedicated to Historical European martial arts.

 The "Prunnerkreuz"

 Several Roman stone slabs from Virunum have been incorporated in the Prunnerkreuz ("Prunner's Cross"), a small shrine from 1692 at the northern limits of the city.
 Johann Dominikus Prunner was the Secretary to the Estates of the Duchy of Carinthia and a private archaeologist.